adjtomo/seisflows/docs/manual/manual.rst

 Developer Reference
 ===================

-To allow classes to work with one another, each class must conform to an established interface.
-In practice, this means each class must implement specified methods, listed below, with specified input and output.
+To allow classes to work with one another, each must conform to an established interface.
+This means certain classes must implement certain methods, with specified input and output.
+Required methods include

-``solver`` classes must implement

-- check

-- setup

-- eval_func

-- eval_grad

-- forward

-- adjoint

-- load

-- save

-- split

-- merge

-``system`` classes must  implement

-- check

-- submit

-- run

-``preprocess`` classes must implement

-- check

-- setup

-- prepare_eval_grad

-- process_traces

-- write_residuals

-``postprocess`` classes must implement

-- check

-- setup

-- write_graident

-- combine_kernels

-- process_kernels

-``optimize`` classes must implement

-- check

-- setup

-- compute_direction

-- compute_step

-- initialize_search

-- finalize_search

-- search_status

-``workflow`` classes must implement

-- check

-- main

-In the above list, ``setup`` methods are generic methods, called from the ``main`` workflow script and meant to provide users the flexibility to perform any required setup tasks.
+- ``setup`` methods are generic methods, called from the ``main`` workflow script and meant to provide users the flexibility to perform any required setup tasks.

-``check`` methods are the default mechanism for parameter declaration and checking and are called just once, prior to a job being submitted through the scheduler.
+- ``check`` methods are the default mechanism for parameter declaration and checking and are called just once, prior to a job being submitted through the scheduler.

 Besides required methods, classes may include any number of private methods or utility functions.